 - Feature the fireplace.
-Accentuate this fabulous fall feature by making it a focal point with your furniture arrangement or by adding a beautiful fall-themed arrangement or artwork to the mantel.
+Accentuate this fabulous cool weather feature by making it a focal point with your furniture arrangement or by adding a beautiful decor or artwork to the mantel.
 Use fire with extreme caution.
 You can simply “set the scene” without actually burning logs and NEVER light candles before leaving the house for a showing–that’s an accident waiting to happen.

 - Capture the fragrance of fall.
 We don’t typically recommend strong fragrances for home staging (since you don’t want to alienate any buyers who may have an aversion to a particular smell).
 With the approach of cold weather, though, certain scents are especially good at evoking an emotional connection in buyers.
 A subtle cinnamon or vanilla in moderation is probably a safe bet (no complex fragrance combinations).
 Remember that these scents can also be overwhelming in excess.

 If you are in the Katy or greater Houston area and need a hand staging your home for fall, take a look at the home staging services we offer locally.
 For clients outside the Houston area, click here to learn more about our Online Home Staging Consultations.